jonsabados/go-lambda-demo/README.md

 # go-lambda-demo

 ## What is this
 This is an example serverless application deployed to AWS via terraform.
+It consists of a rest based application stuffed into a Lambda behind an ALB with a single `/event` endpoint that takes a json payload with a message and a source attribute.
+These events are placed on a SQS queue, which is consumed by the [SQS Consumer Lambda](#sqs-consumer) which stores the event in [DynamoDB](https://aws.amazon.com/dynamodb/).

 ### Components

+#### Stand Alone Version of the Rest API
+One of the challenges of serverless development is it being generally difficult to do things like running the stack locally.
+However, since we are using a technique in which we stuff a traditional application inside a lambda for our HTTP ingress it means that we can also have a standalone version without too much effort.
+The [standalone version](cmd/standalone-api/main.go) provides this.
+In order to run it does need to know about the target SQS queue - there is a make target, `make run-rest-api`, which will source this value via terraform outputs & then start the application listening on port 8080.

 #### SQS Consumer
-There is an example [SQS consumer lambda](cmd/sqs-consumer) which takes messages off of a queue and persists them in DynamoDB.
+There is an example [SQS consumer lambda](cmd/sqs-consumer/main.go) which takes messages off of a queue and persists them in DynamoDB.
 The terraform defining the dynamo table, queue, dead letter queue, and lambda can be found [here](terraform/event-store.tf)

 ## Prerequisites
+### Go
+You will need go installed.
+This has been tested with `go1.24.1`, however any relatively recent version of go should suffice.

+### make
+A Makefile is used to build the project, as such you will need make installed on your machine.
+GN Make 3.81 is known to work.

 ### AWS account
 You will need an AWS account, and should have your environment [configured](https://docs.aws.amazon.com/cli/latest/reference/configure/) so that the aws cli has access to this account.
 You may test this by executing a command like `aws s3 list`.